 You can expect to have beautiful countertops in your desired color range, custom fabricated to match your kitchen, bathroom or bar area.
-Your counters will be cut from full-size slabs of 3-centimeter granite.
+Your counters will be cut from full-size slabs that are 3-centimeters thick.
 We strive for a perfect fit every time and do not use prefabricated blanks.
 You get all of this at a very fair price.

-We want you to make an informed decision when choosing a granite provider.
-That is why we educate our customers (and potential customers) about granite products, pricing and installation.
+We want you to make an informed decision when choosing a provider.
+That is why we educate our customers (and potential customers) about products, pricing and installation.

 How much do granite countertops cost?